 My research links protistology and palaeoclimatology, and primarily centers on terrestrial peat-forming ecosystems in the region surrounding Antarctica.

 Impacts of changes in the ocean on coastal freshwater peatlands, and the unique biological records produced by such interactions, are the central theme of my research.
 More specifically, my overarching aim is to better understand how the microbial communities inhabiting coastal peatlands respond to the addition of oceanic salt, which can occur via atmospheric-spray deposition, inundation during storms, and as a result of sea-level change.
-Currently I am using the salinity responses of soil microbial communities as a proxy to study millennial-scale variability in winds over the Southern Ocean, using newly explored peatland archives on the island of South Georgia.

 As a protistologist my principle focus is on testate amoebae, a group of microbial eukaryotes that produce decay resistant shells and can be found in almost every freshwater ecosystem on Earth.
 The intricate beauty, ruggedness, and ability of these protists to perform complex functions fascinates me.
 In addition to developing their use as salinity bioindicators, I aim to improve understanding of the other global environmental and biogeographical controls responsible for their distributional trends around Antarctica.